xnau/content-anchor-links/readme.txt

 ID attributes have certain requirements in order to be valid and work as anchors.
 First, an ID attribute should start with a letter, and only contain letters, numbers, and '-','_','.'.
 That's it, no spaces, no other punctuation or symbols.

 **Very important:** the ID must be unique.
 Having two of the same IDs on a page (this includes everything on the page, like menus, footers, etc.) will cause the ID to be invalid and can cause problems with page functionality, specifically javascript will often not work if a page has any duplicate IDs.
+Also, the HTML won't validate.

 == Changelog ==

+= 1.6.1 =
+* id attribute now added to all headings h2 through h6
+* tag name now shown in linker for clarity #11
+* fixed error log warning message with empty query #12

 = 1.6 =
 * fixed bug where anchors weren't added to the linker in some cases #8